Tarif-i Husain Shahi

 Kitab-i Tarif-i Husain Shah Padshah-i Dakan (Chronicle of Husain Shah, King of the Deccan), generally known as Tarif-i Husain Shahi or Tarif-i Husain Shah is a 16th-century illustrated manuscript compiled in the Ahmadnagar Sultanate.

 It is written in praise of the king Husain Nizam Shah and his queen consort, Khunza Humayun.
 The sultan's victory at the battle of Talikota is a prominent feature of both the text and the illustrations.
 It is located at the Bharat Itihas Sanshodhak Mandal.

 History

 It is dated to the middle of the 16th-century.
 Stella Kramrisch suggested that the manuscript may not have been a royal commission, given the indigenous style of the paintings.
 However, modern scholars including Pushkar Sohoni and Mark Zebrowski agree that it was compiled with royal patronage.

 It is a matter of contention among scholars as to whether the manuscript was completed by the time of Husain Nizam Shah's death.
-Zebrowski points out that since his death is not mentioned, it must have been produced between the victory at Vijayanagara, in early 1565 and Husain Shah's death, later the same year.
+Zebrowski points out that since his death is not mentioned, it must have been produced between the victory at Talikota, in early 1565 and Husain Shah's death, later the same year.
 However, the fact that Khunza Humayun features so prominently in both the text and the illustrations suggests that it might have been completed during her regency.